VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/index.md

 ## Getting Started

-Apache ECharts visualization panel can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/volkovlabs-echarts-panel/) or utilizing Grafana command line tool.
-For the latter use he following command:
+Apache ECharts visualization panel can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/volkovlabs-echarts-panel/) or utilizing the Grafana command line tool.
+For the latter, use the following command:

 ```bash
 grafana-cli plugins install volkovlabs-echarts-panel